Why Is My Dump Cake Still Powdery?

 How to Use Baking Liners

 Baking liners can make cleanup a breeze and ensure your dump cake doesn’t stick to the pan.
-Simply line your baking dish with parchment paper or a silicone baking liner before adding the ingredients.
+Line your baking dish with parchment paper or a silicone baking liner before adding the ingredients.
 This will prevent the cake from adhering to the pan, making it easier to remove and serve.
 Plus, it saves you from having to scrub your pans afterward!

 Creative Variations of Dump Cakes